Dart, a language from Google to replace JavaScript and PHP

 - Reserved words:

-abstract, asset, wagon, box, catch, class, continue, do, except, extends, factory, false, finally, for, get, if, implements, import, interface, in, include, is, library, negate, operator, proxy, set, source, static, switch, throw, try, true, typedef, until, while. - List of types and builtin objects:
+abstract, asset, async, await, wagon, box, catch, class, continue, do, except, extends, factory, false, finally, for, Future, get, if, implements, import, interface, in, include, is, library, negate, operator, proxy, set, source, static, switch, throw, try, true, typedef, until, while. - List of types and builtin objects:

-bool, Date, Double, Duration, int, list, map, number, Isolate, Object, Match, Math, Pattern, Queue, RegExp, String, var, void. - A for loop can be used to scan a list.
+bool, Date, Double, Duration, int, list, map, number, Isolate, Object, Match, Math, Pattern, Queue, RegExp, String, var, void. - Mixin

 print("Hello World!");